briankoser/sfc-listeners-guide/episodes/0123-the-terror-by-dan-simmons-comes-to-amc-and-other-news.md

 Koby made a Facebook page for his cat Kitty Radcliffe.

 Blondeen #3 writes in that Matt should play "Triple Pope" at his wedding.
 He also admits to being a brony.
-Matt is willing to watch an episode of <i class="work-title">My Little Pony</i> for a review, but Ben refuses.
+Matt is willing to watch an episode of {% workTitle "My Little Pony" %} for a review, but Ben refuses.